lasseufpa/ml4comm-icc21/README.md

 June 14, 2021.

-In case you find issues in the code, feel free to indicate ti via a message or pull request.
+In case you find issues in the code, feel free to indicate it by creating an issue or even contributing via a pull request.

 # Reinforcement learning (RL) for beam selection